 Mr. Roberts noted the major concerns previously expressed to the Planning Board about Zoning district changes was regarding the Beech Hill.
-But he said he was clean, in terms of what he could see from the Conservation Commission.
+He said he would see what terms would be recommended by the Durham Conservation Commission.

 Councilor Needell said these were not trivial changes, to him, and deserved a significant discussion by the Planning Board.
 He said he realized the time constraints, but said these proposed changes needed careful thought.
 He was hoping that the Board enlighten each other, and that the public hear this, before the public hearing.